daniel-furman/daniel-furman-old/index.md

 ---

-A collection of write-ups for my previous research projects (aka short bios).
+Short bios of my previous research projects (see the links for more info).

 ---

 ### Species Conservation through Geospatial ML Frameworks (Harvey Mudd DS REU '19)

-*Research Question* : How will climate shift geographic overlaps between symbiotic species in the Mojave Desert?
+*Research Question* : How will climate change shift the geographic overlap between Joshua trees and Desert Night Lizards, an inconic pair of symbiotic species in the Mojave?

 *Overview* : Ecological modeling research funded through the NSF REU Award #1757952, a collaboration with Prof. Stephen Adolph and Harvey Mudd College.
 Conference Proceedings: SICB Meeting '21, SCCUR Meeting '19. <a target="_blank" rel="noopener noreferrer" href="https://drive.google.com/drive/folders/15nZUMuGLiINuhSuP6DJ6hg27YKZxeC9A?usp=sharing">Written Outputs</a>.
 Full Title: Assessing Climate Change Impacts on Xantusia vigilis lizards and their Joshua tree habitats with Ensemble Species Distribution Models.